 This may prevent the ground cables from shorting to ground as they should.

-A previous owner may have tapped into the wiring to install accessories but didn’t do a proper job either when installing or when removing the accessory before selling the ATV.
-It’s quite a common mistake just to wrap a couple of rounds of electrical tape around a hot wire or connector.
-While this may work as a short term fix, the tape may eventually come loose due to dirt, water, and vibrations.
+A previous owner may have tapped into the wiring to install accessories but didn’t do a proper job during installation or when removing the accessory before selling the ATV.
+Simply wrapping a few layers of electrical tape around a hot wire or connector is a frequently made error.
+While this may work as a short-term fix, the tape may eventually come loose due to dirt, water, and vibrations.

 Trace the wires coming from the ignition switch and kill switch to see if there is any visible sign of damage or tinkering, such as damaged insulation, DIY electrical tape patch jobs, or burnt wire.

-If your wiring seems to be in good condition, your next best bet will be to look at the ignition switch / key cylinder or killswitch.
+If your wiring seems in good condition, your next best bet is to look at the ignition switch / key cylinder or killswitch.

 An ignition switch or kill switch can fail due to internal wear or corrosion.
-If there is an internal short inside the switch, the CDI-wire may be hot at all times, continuously telling the CDI to run the engine.
+If there is an internal short inside the switch, the CDI wire may always be hot, continuously telling the CDI to run the engine.

 Typical signs of a bad switch are when: